metonym/carbon-svelte-webpack/README.md

 ### `yarn build`

-Builds the app for production.
-Compiled assets are outputted to `build/`.
+Builds the app for production; output folder is `build/`.

 ### `yarn deploy`